Difference Between JSP and PHP

 - JSPs are very good at maintaining user sessions, whereas PHP destroys the user’s sessions every time.

 |Type||Server-side programming technology||Server-side scripting language created by Rasmus Lerdorf|

 |Support||Web applications with dynamic content||Small to medium-sized web solutions|

 |Tags||JSP allows to define custom tags||PHP won’t allow custom tags|

 |Hosting||JSP hosting is not much costly than PHP||PHP hosting is extraordinarily cheap|

 |Multithreading||Natural to JSPs since they are converted to Java classes||Way less natural than JSP|

 |Execution||Require Servlet container like Tomcat||Run-on its own as a CGI engine|

 JSP provides a similar programming style to PHP.
 It is based on Java Servlets and requires a Tomcat like a container for backend processing; in contrast, PHP can run on its own as a CGI engine or as an integrated module in many web servers.
-PHP is more easily deployable on non-Java infrastructure whereas JSPs are a more natural fit for the Java ecosystem.
+PHP is more easily deployable on non-Java infrastructure, whereas JSPs are a more natural fit for the Java ecosystem.
 Both have their own USPs.
-It is the project that a developer is working on and his skills should be the parameter, which language to be used.
-Benefits offered by JSPs are however more favorable in the Java ecosystem.
+It is the project that a developer is working on, and his skills should be the parameter, which language to be used.
+Benefits offered by JSPs are, however, more favorable in the Java ecosystem.
 PHP is a scripting language on its own has its own ecosystem.
 The contrast between both is pretty visible.
-It all depends on the skill level of the programmer and project requirement, in terms of features like scalability, robustness, concurrency, etc.
+It all depends on the programmer’s skill level and project requirement in terms of features like scalability, robustness, concurrency, etc.